om-ganechari/metada-extractor-/README1.md

 3. Run the script from terminal or inside your IDE.

-## 👨‍🏫 Educational Use Cases
+## Educational Use Cases :-

-- Digital forensics practice 🧠
+- Digital forensics practice
-- Metadata redaction before uploading 🔐
+- Metadata redaction before uploading
-- Building blocks for automation or compliance tools 💼
+- Building blocks for automation or compliance tools

-## ⚠️ Ethical Use Only
+##  Ethical Use Only :-

 Please use this tool only on files **you own or have permission to analyze**.
 Unauthorized extraction may violate privacy or legal boundaries.

 ---
-Made with ❤️ by Omii | Powered by Python 🐍
+Made by Om Ganechari | Powered by Python